Fayum mummy portraits: Age profile of those depicted

 Most of the portraits depict the deceased at a relatively young age, and many show children.
 According to Susan Walker, C.A.T. scans reveal a correspondence of age and sex between mummy and image.
 She concludes that the age distribution reflects the low life expectancy at the time.
-It was often believed that the wax portraits were completed during the life of the individual and displayed in their home, a custom that belonged to the traditions of Greek art, but this view is no longer widely held given the evidence suggested by the C.A.T. scans of the Faiyum mummies, as well as Roman census returns.
+It was often believed that the wax portraits were completed during the life of the individual and displayed in their home, a custom that belonged to the traditions of Greek art, but this view is no longer widely held given the evidence suggested by the C.A.T. scans of the Fayum mummies, as well as Roman census returns.
 In addition, some portraits were painted directly onto the coffin; for example, on a shroud or another part.

 Social status

 The patrons of the portraits apparently belonged to the affluent upper class of military personnel, civil servants and religious dignitaries.
 Not everyone could afford a mummy portrait; many mummies were found without one.
 Flinders Petrie states that only one or two percent of the mummies he excavated were embellished with portraits.
 The rates for mummy portraits do not survive, but it can be assumed that the material caused higher costs than the labour, since in antiquity, painters were appreciated as craftsmen rather than as artists.
 The situation from the "Tomb of Aline" is interesting in this regard.
 It contained four mummies: those of Aline, of two children and of her husband.
 Unlike his wife and children, the latter was not equipped with a portrait but with a gilt three-dimensional mask.
 Perhaps plaster masks were preferred if they could be afforded.

 Based on literary, archaeological and genetic studies, it appears that those depicted were native Egyptians, who had adopted the dominant Greco-Roman culture.
-The name of some of those portrayed are known from inscriptions; they are predominantly Greek.

 Hairstyles and clothing are always influenced by Roman fashion.
 Women and children are often depicted wearing valuable ornaments and fine garments, men often wearing specific and elaborate outfits.
+Men with beards were seen as having masculinity, maturity, and high social status.
+They were seen to have wisdom.
 Greek inscriptions of names are relatively common, sometimes they include professions.
 It is not known whether such inscriptions always reflect reality, or whether they may state ideal conditions or aspirations rather than true conditions.
 One single inscription is known to definitely indicate the deceased's profession (a shipowner) correctly.
-The mummy of a woman named Hermione also included the term grammatike (γραμματική).
-For a long time, it was assumed that this indicated that she was a teacher by profession (for this reason, Flinders Petrie donated the portrait to Girton College, Cambridge, the first residential college for women in Britain), but today, it is assumed that the term indicates her level of education.
+The mummy of a woman named Hermione also included the term γραμματική (grammatike).
+For a long time, it was assumed that this indicated that she was a teacher by profession; for this reason, Flinders Petrie donated the portrait to Girton College, Cambridge, the first residential college for women in Britain.
+However, today, it is assumed that the term indicates her level of education.
 Some portraits of men show sword-belts or even pommels, suggesting that they were members of the Roman military.